jtyr/game-spiral_of_fun/README.md

 board](https://github.com/jtyr/game-spiral_of_fun/blob/master/SpiralOfFun-board.svg)
 and the [sheet of
 cards](https://github.com/jtyr/game-spiral_of_fun/blob/master/SpiralOfFun-cards.svg)
-(it must be cut inro individual cards).
+(it must be cut into individual cards).
 You can print them both from the released [PDF file](https://github.com/jtyr/game-spiral_of_fun/releases) or individually from the SVG files using [Inkscape](https://inkscape.org/).
 Players will also need one dice and one piece for each player.